 Snapshot of PVH’s performance in fiscal 4Q15

-Investors who want exposure to PVH can consider the iShares Morningstar Mid-Cap (JKG), which invests 0.48% of its portfolio in PVH.
+ETF investors seeking to add exposure to PVH can consider the iShares Morningstar Mid-Cap ETF (JKG), which invests 0.48% of its portfolio in PVH.